Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Built-in Flash

 There's never a problem with red-eye because it's never so bright that it excites red-eye.
-THe only way to see red-eye might be to strong-arm the X100S to the wrong settings, and force it to ISO 200 in dim light at a fast shutter to eliminate all ambient light from the exposure, and shoot at close range.
+The only way to see red-eye might be to strong-arm the X100S to the wrong settings, and force it to ISO 200 in dim light at a fast shutter to eliminate all ambient light from the exposure, and shoot at close range.
 As I shoot, using the flash as fill and letting the X100S set the ISO and Dynamic Range, it's always flawless.

 The built-in flash is perfect.
 It balances with whatever light there is, from daylight to moonlight, perfectly, and always on the first shot without ever needing any twiddling.
 It's far better than compact or DSLR flashes, some of which can do some of this well, but none of which can balance well in all light.
 I never have to fiddle with the flash level; it's always dead-on in every light, and never overpowers the subject.